 HELL no. I wasn’t getting off the phone with the only person in the entirety of AirBnB willing to talk to us without making sure that I would never have to do this s**t again.

-Our customer service representative couldn’t answer any of our questions about how or why our AirBnB account had been hacked.
-I’m pretty saavy when it comes to phishing scams, and I don’t recall clicking on any weird emails or links – nor did I find any suspicious emails from AirBnB in my email account when I searched back.
-All I found was a regular stream of emails from AirBnB about upcoming trips and past trips, which all seemed perfectly normal.
+Our customer service representative couldn’t answer any of our questions about how or why our Airbnb account had been hacked.
+I’m pretty savvy when it comes to phishing scams, and I don’t recall clicking on any weird emails or links – nor did I find any suspicious emails from AirBnB in my email account when I searched back.
+All I found was a regular stream of emails from Airbnb about upcoming trips and past trips, which all seemed perfectly normal.
 So … how did this happen?

 Honestly, we still don’t know.
 Maybe we did click on an email at some point and it was so well-crafted that we didn’t even notice.
 I’m skeptical, but maybe.

-According to AirBnB, there had been no security breaches lately (or at least, they weren’t admitting any to us).
-But when I Googled to see if anyone had experienced something similiar, we found the all-too-familiar story of a recently hacked AirBnB account.
+According to Airbnb, there had been no security breaches lately (or at least, they weren’t admitting any to us).
+But when I Googled to see if anyone had experienced something similar, we found the all-too-familiar story of a recently hacked AirBnB account.
 And AirBnB’s response had been just as abysmal.

 So we weren’t alone, but that wasn’t super reassuring, either.

 During the course of my AirBnB account being hacked and then recovered, AirBnB took no responsibility whatsoever for the hacking event.
 What’s more, beyond a “doesn’t seem like your credit card was used” and “your drivers license isn’t kept on file,” there wasn’t a whole lot of concern for the security of my account & our personal information, either.

 It was just sort of like “Well, these things happen.
 It’s probably your fault.
 Sucks, though!”